|Nutrition Facts (per serving)|

 - The dish is also quite versatile.
 Feel free to replace the ground bulk sausage with turkey sausage or sliced sausage links, or replace the sausage with cooked and crumbled bacon or diced ham.

-- Or replace the sliced bread with quartered or coarsely crumbled buttered biscuits.
+- You can also replace the sliced bread with quartered or coarsely crumbled buttered biscuits.

 - Chopped steamed asparagus or broccoli florets would be a nice addition to the casserole, too, especially if you're making it for a brunch or lunch.